 In re Glumetza Antitrust Litigation (N.D.
 Cal.)

-As class counsel we played an active role through trial preparation in this case which alleged that the defendants conspired to keep generic diabetes medicine off the market.
-The case resulted in a $453 million settlement–one of the largest in the history of generic-delay cases.
+As class counsel, we played an active role in this case, which alleged that the defendants conspired to keep generic diabetes medicine off of the market.
+The case resulted in a $453 million settlement—one of the largest in the history of generic-delay cases.

 -